ibm-cloud-docs/maximo-application-suite/plan.md

 ## Prerequisites
 {: #prerequisites}

+### Verify access role
+{: #verifyrole}

+IAM access roles are required to install this deployable architecture and create all the required elements.

+You need the following permissions for this deployable architecture:
+- Create services from {{site.data.keyword.cloud_notm}} catalog.
+- Create and modify {{site.data.keyword.cloud_notm}} VPC services, virtual server instances, networks, network prefixes, storage volumes, SSH keys, and security groups of this VPC.
+- Create and modify IBM Cloud direct links and IBM Cloud Transit Gateway.
+- Access existing Object Storage services.

+For information about configuring permissions, contact your {{site.data.keyword.cloud_notm}} account administrator.

+### Access for {{site.data.keyword.cloud_notm}} projects
+{: #access-ibmcloud-projects}

+You can use {{site.data.keyword.cloud_notm}} projects as a deployment option.
+Projects are designed with infrastructure as code and compliance in mind to help ensure that your projects are managed, secure, and always compliant.
+For more information, see [Learn about IaC deployments with projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

+You need the following access to create a project and create project tooling resources within the account.
+Make sure you have the following access:
+- The Editor role on the Projects service.
+- The Editor and Manager role on the Schematics service
+- The Viewer role on the resource group for the project For more information, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).

 Before you install {{site.data.keyword.prodname_imas_short}} Core or {{site.data.keyword.prodname_imas_short}} Core + Manage, you must complete the following tasks.

 1. Create an {{site.data.keyword.redhat_openshift_notm}} cluster